SwastikKaurav/Product-Manager/README.md

 # Product Manager

 A modern Product Management platform built with **React.js** for the frontend and **FastAPI** for the backend.
-Product Manager helps teams organize, track, and manage products, features, requirements, and workflows through a clean and responsive web interface.
+In this application, an user can store all the information of their products, they have or they to buy.